Frequently asked questions

 - Distance Therapy Comes of Age

-How will I access my Zoom telehealth session and how difficult is this?
+How will I access my Video Call telehealth session and how difficult is this?

 Not difficult at all!
 Please ensure you have access to a device such as smartphone, laptop, iPad, computer, with a camera, microphone and speakers; and a reliable broadband internet connection.